 - The development of an MBA program which enrolls more Indigenous learners than any MBA program in Canada (approximately 30 at the present time).

-- The development of a national youth mentorship program, In.Business, that supports students in Grades 10, 11 and 12 planning on attending community college or university with an interest in potentially studying business.
-This program is now delivered through partnerships with four academic institutions in five regions across the country (coast to coast to coast) and currently enrols about 300 students (with significantly greater unmet demand).
+- The development of a youth mentorship program, In.Business, that supports students in Grades 10, 11 and 12 planning on attending community college or university with an interest in potentially studying business.
+This program is comprised of students from Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland & Labrador.